Charm-quark pole mass from HERA Combined and LHCb charm production data: Results

-In the Table~\ref{tab:mdata} which we consider the charm-quark mass as an extra free parameter the H1Z, LHCb and H1Z$+$LHCb, refer to the H1-ZEUS combined charm data, LHCb charm production data and H1-ZEUS combined charm data plus LHCb charm production data, respectively.
-Table~\ref{tab:mdata} shows experimental data with {$\frac{{\chi^2}_{Total}}{dof}$} and partial $\chi^2$ per data points for each experiment corresponding to three different H1Z, LHCb and H1Z$+$LHCb data sets.
+Table~\ref{tab:mdata}, shows the experiments with correlated ${\chi^2}$ and $\frac{{\chi^2}_{Total}}{dof}$ for each experiment corresponding to three different HCC, LHCb and HCC$+$LHCb data sets, when the charm-quark mass $m_c$ is taken as an extra pQCD free parameter.

-In Table~\ref{tab:fqmdata} we compare the pure impact of the H1Z, LHCb and H1Z$+$LHCb charm production data on the fit-quality, when the charm-quark mass is taken as an extra free fit parameter.
-As we can see from the numerical results of Table~\ref{tab:fqmdata} the best fit quality is corresponding to H1Z combined charm production data.
+In Table~\ref{tab:fqmdata} we compare the pure impact of the HCC, LHCb and HCC$+$LHCb data sets on the fit-quality, when the charm-quark mass $m_c$ is taken as an extra pQCD free parameter.
+As we can see from the numerical results of Table~\ref{tab:fqmdata} the best fit quality is corresponding to the HCC data set.

-In Fig.~\ref{fig:2} we show the gluon PDFs (four upper), the partial of gluon PDFs (four middle) and the partial ratio of gluon distributions over $\Sigma$-PDFs (four lower) as extracted for three different H1Z (blue), LHCb (red) and H1Z$+$LHCb (yellow) data sets.
-As we can see from Fig.~\ref{fig:2} the best improvement of the uncertainty bands of PDFs is corresponding to H1Z$+$LHCb data with yellow color.
-Also the pure impact of LHCb charm production data in the improvement of the gluon PDFs and some of its ratios (red color) is better than the impact of H1Z combined charm production data (blue color).
+In Fig.~\ref{fig:2}, we show the gluon PDFs (two upper), the partial of gluon PDFs (two middle) and the partial ratio of $\Sigma$-PDFs over gluon distributions (two lower) as extracted from three different HCC (blue), LHCb (red) and HCC$+$LHCb (yellow) data sets.

+It is clear from the Fig.~\ref{fig:2} that the best improvement of uncertainty error bands is corresponding to HCC$+$LHCb data with green color.
+Also, the pure impact of LHCb charm production data in improvement of the gluon distribution and some of its ratios (yellow color) is significantly better than the pure impact of HCC data (blue color).

-As can be seen from Fig.~\ref{fig:2} top $4$ plots, the blue lines (H1Z) clearly are separated from the red lines (LHCb).
-Physically, this means that the actual charm-quark pole mass $m_c^{\rm pole}$ increases at higher energies in the scattering process.
+As one can find from the Fig.~\ref{fig:2} (top $2$ plots), the blue lines (HCC) clearly are separated from the yellow lines (LHCb).
+This issue physically means that, the actual charm-quark pole mass $m_c^{\rm pole}$ increases at higher energies in the scattering process.

-Now if we compare the numerical values of Tables~\ref{tab:fqbdata} and \ref{tab:fqmdata} and PDFs shape in Figs.~\ref{fig:1} and \ref{fig:2} we may conclude the following results: \begin{itemize} \item Although the PDFs shape is strongly sensitive to H1-ZEUS combined data but the quality of the fit does not change without and with considering the charm-quark mass as an extra free parameter, when we use H1-ZEUS charm production combined data only.

-\item Both the gluon distribution shape and fit-quality are sensitive to the LHCb charm production data, so that according to the relative change of $\chi^2$ function which is defined by $\frac{\chi^2_{\rm final}-\chi^2_{\rm initial}}{\chi^2_{\rm initial}}$~, we obtain up to ${\frac{1.59-1.34}{1.59}}\sim 16$~\% relative improvement in the fit quality, without and with charm-quark mass is considered as an extra free parameter along with the LHCb charm production data.